timschneeb/tachiyomi-extensions-revived/README.md

 I'll probably keep maintaining the MangaDex extension here and push fixes if it breaks at some point in future.

-Other sources are likely not going to be maintained actively and are stored here for archival purposes instead.
+Other sources are likely not going to be maintained actively by me and are stored here for archival purposes instead.
 Feel free to send pull requests for those, though.

 This repo is a flattened & detached fork because the git history of the upstream repo is over 400 megabytes big.

+### Extensions in this repo

+* MangaDex
+* Bato.to
+* NewToki / ManaToki
+* S2Manga

 # Usage